-To support any special hydraulic consideration, the design engineer shall use the latest version of the AWWA manual for Water Transmission and Distribution, or any other sufficiently recognized technical source.
+The design engineer shall use the latest version of the AWWA manual for Water and Distribution, or any other sufficiently recognized technical source.
 In all cases, the design engineer shall obtain approval from Chatham-Kent P.U.C. to use any other documented material if an innovative procedure is being proposed.

-B.2.1 PARAMETERS
+B.2.2 PARAMETERS

-B.2.1.1 General parameters
+B.2.2.1 General parameters